datamindedacademy/kubernetes_academy_course/exercise-9/README.md

 - if you are using a local kubernetes cluster (like microk8s or k3s), you can use the hostPath property to mount a local directory
 - if you are using eks as kubernetes cluster you should use the gp3 storage class for your persistent volume claim

-## For local setup with microk8s
-- launch a nginx pod and go open the home page (port 80) in the browser
-  - it should mention something like: welcome to nginx...
-- create a custom index.html and put it at /tmp/storage/data
-- create nginx pod with volume mount to the host
-  - mount the /tmp/storage/data folder under /usr/share/nginx/html/ as that is where nginx looks for the index.html file by default
-- Do the same as before but now using a pv and pvc using same `/tmp/storage/data` directory

 ## For setup using an eks cluster using gitpod

 ### emptydir volumes